webrtc-rs/webrtc/README.md

 ### Monorepo Setup

-All webrtc dependent crates are added as [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of this repository under /crates/.
+All webrtc dependent crates and examples are added as [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of this repository under /crates/ or /examples/.

 ```
 git clone https://github.com/webrtc-rs/webrtc